PyVRP/PyVRP/docs/source/api/search.rst

 Perturbation operators
 ----------------------

-Instances of these operators can be added to the :class:`~pyvrp.search.LocalSearch.LocalSearch` object via the :meth:`~pyvrp.search.LocalSearch.LocalSearch.add_pertubation_operator` method.
+Instances of these operators can be added to the :class:`~pyvrp.search.LocalSearch.LocalSearch` object via the :meth:`~pyvrp.search.LocalSearch.LocalSearch.add_perturbation_operator` method.
-Each pertubation operator inherits from :class:`~pyvrp.search._search.PertubationOperator`.
+Each perturbation operator inherits from :class:`~pyvrp.search._search.PerturbationOperator`.
-As a convenience, the :mod:`pyvrp.search` module makes all these operators available as ``PERTUBATION_OPERATORS``:
+As a convenience, the :mod:`pyvrp.search` module makes all these operators available as ``PERTURBATION_OPERATORS``:

 .. code-block:: python

-   from pyvrp.search import PERTUBATION_OPERATORS
+   from pyvrp.search import PERTURBATION_OPERATORS

 .. automodule:: pyvrp.search._search
    :noindex:

-   .. autoclass:: PertubationOperator
+   .. autoclass:: PerturbationOperator

    .. autoclass:: NeighbourRemoval
       :exclude-members: __call___